HaraldWalker/user-agent-utils/README.md

 EOL WARNING
 -----------
 This library is reaching end-of-life.
-Version 1.20 is probably the last official release.
+Version 1.20 is the last official release.

+PULL REQUESTS WILL NOT BE PROCESSED.

+If you want to improve this library, fork it and release it yourself.

 User-agent-utils needed your support
 ------------------------------------